Wen IPO?

 Typically, buying from a private equity seller has warnings written all over it, but based on the price action thus far, perhaps GyG is an exception, or maybe it’s too early to tell.

-Below are some perspectives on last week’s ASX IPOs, a contrast of two very different private involved IPOs, and some final thoughts on the macro backdrop for IPOs in Australia.
+Below are some perspectives on last week’s ASX IPOs, a contrast of two very different Private Equity involved IPOs, and some final thoughts on the macro backdrop for IPOs in Australia.

 Fast food IPO GyG - owners in escrow, went down a treat!